popany/notes/vue/practice/vue_spring-boot_demo.md

     ./mvnv compile

+Note:

-node version v15.8.0 will be installed into  /note/java/java_programming/learn_vue/todo_mvc/frontend/node
+- `node` version v15.8.0 will be installed into /note/java/java_programming/learn_vue/todo_mvc/frontend/node

   add `note/` into frontend/.gitignore to ignore this directory

+- content in the dist will be copied into backend/src/main/resources/public

+  add `backend/src/main/resources/public` into ./gitignore to ignore this directory

 ### Package

     ./mvnv package

+## Start Server

+    java -jar backend/target/backend-0.0.1-SNAPSHOT.jar